Ukrainian House: Location

-Ukrainian House is situated on 2 Khreshchatyk, overlooking European Square in the heart of the Ukrainian capital.
-The rear of the center adjoins the southern outskirts of the Saint Volodymyr Hill Park.
-The building is not far from the main square of the country – Maidan Nezalezhnosti, as well as Dnipro Hotel, Khreschatyk Hotel and Hotel Ukraine.
+Ukrainian House is situated at 2 Khreshchatyk, overlooking European Square in the heart of the Ukrainian capital.
+The rear of the center adjoins the southern outskirts of Saint Volodymyr Hill Park.
+The building is not far from the main square of the country — Maidan Nezalezhnosti, as well as Dnipro Hotel, Khreschatyk Hotel and Hotel Ukraine.

-Visitors can easily reach Ukrainian House by any public transport including the Kyiv Metro.
+Visitors can easily reach the Ukrainian House by any public transport, including the Kyiv Metro.
 On-site parking space is also available.
-All major attractions of the city are within a walking distance from the center such as Maidan Nezalezhnosti, Saint Sophia Cathedral, St. Michael's Golden-Domed Monastery, Andriivskyi Descent with souvenirs, and numerous shopping centers, fine restaurants and hotels.
+All major attractions of the city are within walking distance from the center such as Maidan Nezalezhnosti, Saint Sophia Cathedral, St. Michael's Golden-Domed Monastery, Andriivskyi Descent with souvenirs, and numerous shopping centers, fine restaurants and hotels.

 History and use

 Built in 1978–1982, this monumental building was originally erected as a Kyiv affiliate of the All-Union Lenin Museum, displaying materials documenting Lenin's life.
-The building was designed and built by the "Chief Kyiv Project" architects group led by Vadym Hopkalo, with assistance by Vadym Hrechyna, Volodymyr Kolomiyets, and Leonid Filenko.
+The building was designed and built by the "Chief Kyiv Project" architects group led by Vadym Hopkalo, with assistance from Vadym Hrechyna, Volodymyr Kolomiyets, and Leonid Filenko.
 In 1985 the authors of the project received the Shevchenko State Prize of the Ukrainian SSR.

 Since 1938 the Kyiv city exhibition of the All-Union Lenin Museum was located in Teacher House at 57 Volodymyr Street.
 The museum was moved to the Ukrainian House building when it was opened in 1982, where it remained until after the dissolution of the Soviet Union.
 On April 2, 1993, the building was renamed and converted to a conference and exhibition hall.
 The Lenin museum exhibition was dismounted and placed into storage funds.

 In 2004 the entire collection of the Museum of the History of Kyiv was moved from its location at the Klov Palace to the fourth and fifth floor of Ukrainian House, where much of the collection remains to this day.

 Operations today

 Today, the Government company National Center of Business and Cultural Cooperation "Ukrainian House" (part of the State Management of Affairs agency) owns the structure and arranges concerts, cultural festivals, local exhibitions, conferences, conventions, trade fairs, symposiums etc.

-Ukrainian House has 5 storeys with fully flexible spaces and halls to fit any needs from small private meetings to large-scale gatherings for up to 3,500 participants.
+Ukrainian House has 5 storeys with fully flexible spaces and halls to fit any needs, from small private meetings to large-scale gatherings for up to 3,500 participants.
 It has all the necessary facilities from conference halls, exhibition spaces and auditoriums to an on-site restaurant and outdoor terraces.

-In August 2016 the Soviet-era bas-reliefs was removed from the building to comply with decommunization laws.
+In August 2016 the Soviet-era bas-reliefs were removed from the building to comply with decommunization laws.